-When you have an outbreak of algae, a fiberglass pool is straightforward to treat within 24 hours so you can return to enjoying the pool sooner.
+When you have an outbreak of algae, a fiberglass pool is straightforward to treat within 24 hours, so you can return to enjoying the pool sooner.
 The same treatment for algae in a concrete or vinyl pool can take 3-4 days or even a week for more porous surfaces.

 A pool cover also reduces the amount of cleaning to a level that most homeowners can manage themselves with stunning results.
-Some covers have features that help prevent accidental drowning when individuals fall in the pool.
+Some covers also have features that help prevent accidental drowning when individuals fall in the pool.

 Fiberglass Pool Design Choices

-When looking at fiberglass swimming pool design options, you’ll see a variety of shapes to choose from including:
+When looking at fiberglass swimming pool design options, you’ll see a variety of shapes to choose from, including:

 Fiberglass pool designs often incorporate steps, curves, seating, hot tubs, and other features like tanning ledges.
 It’s also not uncommon to see pools that range from a few inches deep to almost nine feet deep at their deepest point.